 - Monitor and analyze energy consumption.

-Energy Engineers with little to no experience tend to make between $52010 and $70960 while the more experienced ones make over $122840 per year.
+Energy Engineers with little to no experience tend to make between $50750 and $69890 while the more experienced ones can earn over $126200 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Energy Engineer is to move to a higher paying state like DC.
-Right now, the highest paying states for Energy Engineers are DC, AK, MD, AL and VA.
+One of the easiest ways to increase your salary as an Energy Engineer is to move to a higher paying state like DC.
+Right now, the highest paying states for Energy Engineers are DC, MD, VA, AL and NJ.

-3 other factors that can increase your salary as An Energy Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Energy Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Energy Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Certificate.
+We asked other Energy Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Baccalaureate Certificate.

 Pros and Cons